checksum tricks and tips

 (Mike Mainieri - Journey Thru An Electric Tube - I have the vinyl)

-If you want to know more about the algorithms that checksum uses to hash files (currently MD5 and SHA1), see here.
+If you want to know more about the algorithms that checksum uses to hash files (MD5, SHA1 and BLAKE2), see here.

 Once these hashes have been created for a particular file or folder (or disk), you have a snapshot that can be used, at any time in the future, to verify that not one bit of data has changed.
 And I do mean a "bit"; even the slightest change in the data will, thanks to the avalanche effect, produce a wildly different hash, which is what makes these algorithms so good for data verification.